lumberjackdev/website/_posts/2020-04-19-spring-boot-containers.md

 $ docker run -it -p 8080:8080 docker.io/library/springbooktk8s:0.0.1-SNAPSHOT
 ```

-And we'll see the output:
+And we see the output:

 ```
 Container memory limit unset.
 Configuring JVM for 1G container.